A weak lensing perspective on nonlinear structure formation with fuzzy dark matter: summary and discussion

-\item{Keeping in mind that the loop-level CDM perturbative results with FDM initial conditions underestimate the true $\chi^2$-functionals, we find $\chi^2 = 1$ at $\ell \sim 600$ and $\ell \sim 1500$ for $m = 10^{-23}$~eV and $m = 10^{-22}$~eV using the loop-level lensing spectra.
-The signal for $m = 10^{-21}$~eV is still too weak to be measurable in a realistic weak lensing survey.
-At loop-level, the lensing bispectrum gives slightly higher $\chi^2$-values than the lensing spectrum.
-According to FDM PT, we can hence distinguish FDM from CDM for masses up to $m = 10^{-23}$~eV at tree-level and for masses up to $m = 10^{-22}$~eV if we include loop-level corrections.}
+\item{\highlighttext{CDM loop-level perturbative results are found to agree reasonably well with the CDM $N$-body prediction while FDM loop-level PT significantly underestimates the power on scales $k \sim 1 - 100$ $h$/Mpc when compared to the the $N$-body prediction.
+Unless, the additional suppression of small-scale power through late-time FDM dynamics significantly enhances the $\chi^2$-functionals, the values $\chi^2 = 1$ at $\ell \sim 600$ and $\ell \sim 1500$ for $m = 10^{-23}$~eV and $m = 10^{-22}$~eV by the loop-level lensing spectra are found to be unreliable.
+In any case, the signal for $m = 10^{-21}$~eV is still too weak to be measurable in a realistic weak lensing survey.
+Considering PT at loop-level, the lensing bispectrum gives slightly higher $\chi^2$-values than the lensing spectrum.
+Again, these values are likely unreliable and overestimate the potential of a Euclid-like weak lensing survey.}}